Bastou/ytb/README.md

 [WIP] A low-tech youtube.

-It is mainly an experiment in an attempt to reduce the environmental impact of this type of platform and reduce cognitive dependence.
+It is mainly an experiment in an attempt to reduce the environmental impact of this type of video platform and reduce cognitive dependence.

 ## Demo